 - 1/8 tsp. salt

-Preheat oven to 350° F. Line a cupcake tin with 12 cupcake liners.
+Preheat oven to 350° F. Line muffin tin with 12 cupcake liners.

 Place sugar, flour, baking soda, salt, and cocoa powder in small bowl.
 Stir until combined.
 Set aside.